40Cakes/pokebot-gen3/wiki/pages/Mode - Feebas.md

 | `4`        | `93.75%`   |
 | `5`        | `96.875%`  |

+- (Recommended) The first Pokémon in the party (can be fainted) should have the ability [Sticky Hold](https://bulbapedia.bulbagarden.net/wiki/Sticky_Hold_(Ability)) or [Suction Cups](https://bulbapedia.bulbagarden.net/wiki/Suction_Cups_(Ability)) to increase the bite rate while fishing
-- Have any fishing rod (the bot will automatically register one to `Select` button)
+- Old Rod (the bot will automatically register Old Rod to `Select` button)
+  - The Old Rod has the advantage of immediately giving you an encounter as soon as you get a bite
 - Place the player on any body of water (surf) on Route 119 and face a fishable tile
 - Start mode